phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq1_7:

-1.7 How can I GZip or Bzip a dump or a :abbr:`CSV (comma separated values)` export?
+1.7 How can I GZip or Bzip a dump or a :term:`CSV` export?
 It does not seem to work.
 -------------------------------------------------------------------------------------------------------------

 These features are based on the ``gzencode()`` and ``bzcompress()``